johnascott1/Project1Final/grades/Lab 7 Questions.md

 ###Problem 1:

-Create a class called InsectManager.
-This class should have a main module and will be used to create Insect objects, and test your Insect classes (and subclasses, which you’ll create in a moment).
+(Note that the Autograder is looking for exact variable/method names.)

-And, create a class called Insect.
-This will represent a generic insect species.
+The *Insect* class represents a generic insect species.
 We’ll specialize it with subclasses soon.

 For the Insect class, please add 3 variables:

-A String to store the insect’s name
+* A String called "name" to store the insect’s name.
+This variable should be protected (why?)

-An int to store the number of wings
+* An int called "wingCount" to store the number of wings.
+This variable should be protected (why?)

-A constant to store the number of legs, and set it to 6.
+* A constant int called "legCount" to store the number of legs, and set it to 6.
+This variable should be public (why?)

-Make these variables protected, so subclasses can access them.

-Add get and set methods for the first 2 variables.
-What will you do with the constant?
-Make it public, or add a get method?
+Add get and set methods for name and wingCount.

-Next, create another new class called Butterfly.
+The *Butterfly* class represents a butterfly species.

 Butterfly needs to extend Insect.
 Butterfly needs two new variables;

-A String to store the butterfly’s wing color
+* A String called "wingColor" to store the butterfly’s wing color

-A String to store the butterfly’s favorite flower
+* A String called "favoriteFlower" to store the butterfly’s favorite flower

-Will these variables be public, private, or protected?
-Add get and set methods for these variables.
+Will you need to make these variables be public, private, or protected?
+Add get and set methods for wingColor and favoriteFlower variables.

-Also, please add a constructor that takes 4 arguments – the butterfly’s name, wing color, number of wings, and favorite flower.
+Also, add a constructor that takes 4 arguments in this order: the butterfly’s name, number of wings, wing color, and favorite flower.

 Also, add a method to the Butterfly class called speciesDataReport.
 This method should print all the info for a Butterfly object – it’s name, wing color, number of wings, number of legs, and favorite flower.

+The *Bee* class represents a bee species.

+Bee needs to have two variables:

+* A String called "bodyColor" for the bee’s body color
+* A boolean called "makesHoney" for whether this species of bee makes honey (not all bees do)

+Add a constructor to set all the variables a Bee object, has in this order; name, number of wings, body color, makes honey.

+And, bee needs a method called speciesDataReport() that prints out all of the data for a Bee species.
+This method has the same name as the Butterfly method, but prints out the Bee information.
+As it prints out the information, it should print “This bee does make honey” or “this bee does not make honey” instead of “true” or “false”.

 Test your Butterfly class by writing code in the InsectManager class to create some test Butterfly object.
-Create two Butterfly objects, and then call the printSpeciesData method on each to display all the data for each of the Butterfly objects.
+Create two Butterfly objects, and then call the speciesDataReport method on each to display all the data for each of the Butterfly objects.

+Work with the class Question_1_InsectManager.
+This class will be used to create Insect objects, and test your Insect classes (and subclasses, which you’ll create in a moment).

 Suggestions: A Monarch butterfly has 6 legs, 4 wings, it is orange and black, and likes a plant called milkweed.